jholdsclaw/ServerSetup/README.md

 ```bash
 $ vi ~/.rbenv-vars
 ```
-First, set the SECRET_KEY_BASE variable like this (replace the highlighted text with the secret that you just generated and copied):
+First, set the SECRET_KEY_BASE variable like this:
 ```bash
 SECRET_KEY_BASE=[your_generated_secret]
 ```